-Integrating WooCommerce with Google Analytics
+How to connect WooCommerce to Google Analytics

 Google Analytics (GA) is a go-to tool for tracking performance data, including your site’s traffic.
 If you haven’t integrated it yet, now’s the time.
-Adding a Google Analytics property and connecting it to your WordPress site can be tricky, but once again, SEO plugins such as Yoast make the process fast and straightforward.
+Adding a Google Analytics property and connecting it to your WordPress site can be tricky, but SEO plugins such as Yoast make the process fast and straightforward.

 When analyzing your traffic, the top things to track are traffic sources, such as Organic vs. Paid, and overall users, new users, and pages per session.

 When comparing all traffic sources, see what percentage of your users are coming from Organic Search.
 If your SEO is strong, this piece of the pie should grow over time.
 WooCommerce has a sales analytics dashboard, too, which can help you compare gross sales and revenue with the traffic data you find in Google Analytics.

 Making WooCommerce SEO a priority

 In a crowded online marketplace, having your online presence optimized for search engines is more important than ever.
 Whether your goods are physical, local, or digital, online stores that want to grow should prioritize organic search as the best way to connect with new customers.